-Some of these issues may arise in AirPods Pro units that have been knocked or damaged, but Apple has no real way of knowing this.
+Some of these issues may arise in AirPods Pro units that have been knocked or damaged, but it’s unclear if Apple could tell the precise cause of the problem.
 If you’ve had a pair of AirPods Pro for a while and it exhibits one of these issues, you might as well approach Apple to see what it offers you.
 The program was initially going to end in October 2021, but Apple has renewed it for a third year, so be sure to take advantage of it before October 2022.

 How to Claim Your Replacement AirPods Pro

-Unlike previous Apple replacement programs, there’s no specific serial number to check against the return program.
-It’s also difficult to know truly how old your AirPods Pro are, even if you bought them in 2021 or later.
+Unlike previous Apple replacement programs, there’s no specific serial number for you as a user to check against the return program.
+It’s also difficult to know exactly when your AirPods Pro were manufactured, even if you bought them in 2021 or later.

 The replacement program is running all over the world in countries like the US, Great Britain, and Australia.
 The process is the same in all territories.
 You can either find a local Apple Authorized Service Provider, make an appointment at an Apple Store near you (if you have one) or contact Apple Support directly.